Global Avocado Summit 2024 focuses on export markets, new origins and the state of the Chilean industry

 "We know that, despite the favorable rainfall this year in the central region of the country, drought remains a structural problem due to climate change, and it must be addressed in a public-private manner," she explained.
 "It is a reality that we need more infrastructure to store water."

-"In this difficult scenario," she said, "we must continue supporting our communities by sharing access to water resources and optimizing every drop of water available."
+"In this difficult scenario," she added, "we must continue supporting our communities by sharing access to water resources and optimizing every drop of water available."

-Another challenge the industry is facing is attracting foreign labor to Chilean fields in a legal, safe, and organized manner, "contributing to quality jobs," the new president of the Avocado Committee emphasized that it's important to streamline the issuance of Mercosur visas.
+Another challenge is attracting foreign labor to Chilean fields in a legal, safe, and organized manner.
+She emphasized the importance of streamlining the issuance of Mercosur visas to support "quality jobs" in the agricultural sector.

-She emphasized the importance of strengthening phytosanitary standards so that the country retains special credentials regarding the quality and health of its fruit.
-The public-private collaboration in this area is also crucial.
+She also stressed the need to strengthen phytosanitary standards to maintain Chile's special credentials for the quality and health of its fruit, highlighting the importance of public-private collaboration in this area.

 New Markets and Sustainability

-Lüttges added that there is still potential for avocados to be enjoyed by consumers worldwide: "We are watching with great interest what may happen in the long term in destinations like India, but we still need to resolve the logistical challenges that will allow us to deliver high-quality products."
+Lüttges expressed optimism about untapped markets for avocados: "We are watching with great interest what may happen in the long term in destinations like India, but we still need to resolve the logistical challenges that will allow us to deliver high-quality products."

-As for sustainability, she stated that the issue represents a significant opportunity that needs continuous work: "The growth we have experienced in the industry has been centered around sustainability, a fundamental pillar of our work alongside our partners."
+Regarding sustainability, she emphasized that the issue presents a significant opportunity requiring ongoing effort: "The growth we have experienced in the industry has been centered around sustainability, a fundamental pillar of our work alongside our partners."

 "We are convinced that sustainability is not a trend, but rather a movement that must be upheld over time, because there is still much work to be done, and we must do it together."

-The Avocado Committee has adopted 14 essential sustainability commitments under three guidelines: social, economic, and environmental.
+The Avocado Committee has adopted 14 essential sustainability commitments under three key pillars: social, economic, and environmental.

 Subscribe to our newsletter